google/recaptcha/README.md

 ## Error handling

-When a verification fails, you will have available an array of errors consisting in the parts that failed the challenge verification or constraints.
+When a verification fails, you will have available an array of errors consisting in the parts that failed the challenge verification from the server and constraints set previously.

 To access the array you can use `errors()`.